Monitoring a developing pandemic with available data: Forecasting

-Under the assumption that the ratio of densities is constant and equal to the most recent estimation, that is, $\widetilde{g}(T+s)=\widehat{g}(T)$, for all $0<s \leq h$, it has to be chosen $C_{2,h}=1$.
-On the other hand, we can consider an infeasible in practice procedure to choose the optimal value of the constant by optimizing the predicted number of daily deaths in the target forecasting interval $(T, T+h]$.

-For simplicity in the following we remove the subscript $h$ from the notation and write the above indicators as $C_1$ and $C_2$.
+Under the assumption that the ratio of densities is constant and equal to the most recent estimation, that is, $\widetilde{F}(T+s)=\widehat{F}(T)$ ($0<s \leq h$), it has to be chosen $C_{2,h}=1$.
+On the other hand, we can consider an infeasible in practice procedure to choose the optimal value of the constant by optimizing the predicted number of daily deaths in the target forecasting interval $(T, T+h]$. \\ For simplicity in the following we remove the subscript $h$ from the notation and write the above indicators as $C_1$ and $C_2$.